DigitalPublishingToolkit/TOD47-Virtue/md/book.md

  across the world where they flew me out to Mountain View to be on the stage and do three sessions of debate, the first starting at 8am, the last starting at 8pm, to get global coverage.
 And what astounded me was that none of the executives prepared.
 I had only 48 hours’ notice and still I had pages and pages of notes, had rehearsed, had all my numbers and stats on flashcards.
 And they walked out and hadn’t prepared.
 So there were a lot of ways that we benefited from their hubris and unforced errors.
-And happily at that point I had enough capital via my work and my reputation to be taken seriously.We were able to cancel that contract and also able, I think, to inflame a desire for organising among people who then began > contribute and lay the groundwork for building longer term power.
+And happily at that point I had enough capital via my work and my reputation to be taken seriously.

+ We were able to cancel that contract and also able, I think, to inflame a desire for organising among people who then began to contribute and lay the groundwork for building longer term power.
 By the end of Maven, I knew I was fucked in terms of my ability to stay at Google.
 I knew they’d wait a little, not go in all at once.
 But they were going to come for me because I was no longer a dissenting voice.
 I’d actually cost them something, and they no longer found that cute.
-So I figured that the only thing I could do was push the gas as hard as I could and keep organizing and see what happened while keeping meticulous notes and not letting my guard down Maven was the first wave of visible elite tech worker organising targeting the tech industry as it exists now.
+So I figured that the only thing I could do was push the gas as hard as I could and keep organizing and see what happened while keeping meticulous notes and not letting my guard down.

+ Maven was the first wave of visible elite tech worker organising targeting the tech industry as it exists now.
 It flushed the tech nervous system with the idea that organizing was a legitimate and useful means of checking these powerful companies and enacting some of the ‘ethical’ outcomes that otherwise sit on shelves as position papers never implemented.
 The walkout was the most visible manifestation of this newly accepted form of resistance.
 It was so lovely.
 It came together quickly and was organized by mainly femmes and people in operational roles whose job is to organise shit all day anyway—very much the glue that keeps the company together.
 And suddenly there are hundreds of hyper competent, mainly femmes, turning their daily wage work skills against the company, using all this talent differently.

  In about three days a whole apparatus came together with ground teams that were passing out flyers of the talking points to every location across the globe, with regional leads who checked in with the core organizers, with distribution networks to ensure everyone had the latest protocol, with a team of people who were iterating and taking feedback on the demands.
 Just a whole polished infrastructure from scratch.
 I feel so inspired just talking about it.
 It really demonstrates the possibilities for collective action, and how much we can do if we redirect our labour.
 It also transformed people.
 People were happy!
 Suddenly we had a clear example of the difference between a world where we direct our energy and social relationships into making Google money, and one where we direct this toward creating a world we want.
 And I saw people start to ask, ‘What else can we do?’
 These moments where the possibilities of reclaiming our labour are made explicit are so powerful.
 And it’s no accident that it was right after the walkout[^14Sadowaski_7] that Google got serious about cracking down.

 TP: I wonder if we could just shift the conversation now to hard and soft power in the institution.
 You saw all these problems when you were